dotnet/AspNetCore.Docs/aspnetcore/migration/1x-to-2x/index.md

 [!code-csharp[Main](../1x-to-2x/samples/AspNetCoreDotNetCore2App/AspNetCoreDotNetCore2App/Program2.cs?name=snippet_Main2Code&highlight=10)]

 As of 2.0, it's bad practice to do anything in `BuildWebHost` except build and configure the web host.
-Anything that is about running the application should be handled outside of `BuildWebHost` &mdash; typically in the `Main` method of *Program.cs*.
+Anything that's about running the application should be handled outside of `BuildWebHost` &mdash; typically in the `Main` method of *Program.cs*.

 <a name="view-compilation"></a>